Do Private Insurers Game Medicare Advantage?

 The Impact of State Reinsurance Programs on Health Insurance Plan Termination.

-Plan termination and reassignment of enrollees is widespread in U.S. health insurance markets, yet little is known about the private insurers' underlying motives.
+Plan termination and reassignment of enrollees are widespread in U.S. health insurance markets, yet little is known about private insurers' underlying motives.
 In Affordable Care Act (ACA) Marketplace, terminated plans have higher patient costs than their replacements, suggesting strategic risk selection.
 To examine how risk selection shapes plan termination decisions, I exploit the staggered adoption of state reinsurance programs in the ACA Marketplace, which reimburse insurers for high-cost medical claims submitted by healthcare providers above a predetermined threshold.
-Insurers in treated states received an additional 10 to 20 million dollars annually in reinsurance payments, indicating substantial support for reducing their risk burden and providing stronger incentives to continue offering plans.
-In addition, insurers also offer plans off ACA marketplace.
-Thus, when plans in the ACA market are affected by this program, I further analyze whether there are spillover effects on off-ACA marketplace plans within the same insurer.
-This study is currently in the process of analyzing results.
+Insurers in treated states received an additional 10 to 20 million dollars annually in reinsurance payments, indicating substantial support for reducing their risk burden while simultaneously creating incentives to expand benefits, both of which influence insurers’ decisions to terminate plans.
+In addition, insurers also offer plans off the ACA marketplace.
+I further analyze whether there are spillover effects on off-Marketplace plans within the same insurer.
+The analysis is currently underway.